rameezk/blog-old/content/posts/2021-05-03--per-project-packages-using-nix-and-direnv/index.md

 autonomous convenience to "get out of your way".
 I use this methodology in a bunch of projects and it works really well.

 It's worth mentioning [devshell](https://github.com/numtide/devshell), a project built specifically around this type of tooling.
-It provides a framework like experience describing this type of set up.
-It's worth checking out.
+It provides a framework like experience describing this setup.

 Till next time.